Skip to main content

 • Proof of relationship to the deceased

-Provident requires several documents to process a claim, including Certified copy of the death certificate, Government-issued photo ID for the claimant, and Letters Testamentary or Letters of Administration (if probate required), and additional documentation depending on the account type.
+Provident requires several documents to process a claim, including Certified copy of the death certificate, Government-issued photo ID for the claimant, and Letters Testamentary or Letters of Administration (probate accounts with no POD, joint owner, or trust title), and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.

 Frequently asked questions

-Provident's Death Claims (via Customer Service) can be reached by phone at 1-800-448-7768 for questions throughout the claims process.
+Provident's Customer Care Center (no dedicated estate line; death notification runs through Customer Care or any branch) can be reached by phone at 1-800-448-7768 for questions throughout the claims process.

 Provident